Feb 18, 2026

 • Bank account: Active checking account for loan disbursement and payments

-Unsecured lending can come in various forms, each designed to serve different financial needs.
 Here are the most common types of unsecured loans you’ll encounter:

 Personal loans are one of the most common types of unsecured loans.
-General-purpose loans from banks, credit unions, or online lenders.
+General-purpose loans from banks, credit unions or online lenders.
 These flexible loans can be used for various purposes, from debt consolidation to home improvements.

-Government or private loans specifically for education expenses, including tuition, books, and living costs.
+Government or private loans specifically for education expenses, including tuition, books and living costs.
 Federal student loans often the most more flexible repayment terms and lower interest rates.

 Credit cards offer revolving unsecured credit, letting you borrow up to your limit and repay over time.
 They’re perfect for everyday purchases and building credit when used responsibly.
 However, they can also come with higher interest rates than other unsecured loans.